PrathyushMenon/Smart-glasses/README.md

-# Smart-glasses
+# Smart Glasses

+This Arduino project utilizes ultrasonic sensors to control vibration motors based on proximity readings.
+The system adjusts the frequency of scans or waves dynamically depending on the distance of detected objects.

+## Overview

+The system consists of ultrasonic sensors mounted on the left and right sides, and four motors for controlling movement.
+When an object is detected within a certain range (less than 1.5 meters), the frequency of scans or waves is increased, leading to more frequent adjustments in motor control.
+Conversely, when no objects are detected within the specified range, the frequency decreases, reducing the frequency of scans or waves and conserving energy.

+## Features

+- Utilizes ultrasonic sensors for distance measurement.
+- Dynamically adjusts the frequency of scans or waves based on object proximity.
+- Controls four motors to respond to detected objects.
+- Adjustable short and long delay periods for customization.

+## Setup and Configuration

+### Hardware Requirements:

+- Arduino board
+- Ultrasonic sensors (4)
+- Vibration Motors (4)
+- Connecting wires
+- Bread-board (if required)

+### Installation:

+1. Connect the ultrasonic sensors to the Arduino board according to the pin configurations defined in the code.
+2. Connect the motors to the Arduino board using appropriate motor driver if required.
+3. Upload the provided Arduino sketch to your Arduino board.

+### Usage:

+1. Ensure all connections are properly made.
+2. Power on the Arduino board.
+3. The system will start measuring distances using the ultrasonic sensors and adjusting motor control accordingly.

+## Customization

+- Adjust the `shortDelay` and `longDelay` variables in the code to change the delay periods for short and long distance readings respectively.
+- Modify the mapping of distance to vibration intensity in the `calculateIntensity` function to suit your application's requirements.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- This project was inspired by the need for an efficient and responsive motor control system based on real-time distance measurements.
+- Special thanks to the Arduino community for providing valuable resources and support.

 ---

-## Obstacle Avoidance System for Robotics

-This Arduino-based obstacle avoidance system enhances the navigation capabilities of robotics platforms by providing real-time obstacle detection and feedback mechanisms.
-The system utilizes ultrasonic sensors to detect nearby objects and controls vibration motors to provide feedback based on the proximity of detected obstacles.

-### Features:
-- **Comprehensive Coverage**: Multiple sensor pairs offer extensive coverage for obstacle detection from both the left and right sides.
-- **Customizable Parameters**: Adjustable vibration intensity limits allow for fine-tuning based on specific requirements and environmental conditions.
-- **Versatile Integration**: Designed for easy integration into various robotics projects, with straightforward control interfaces and flexible configuration options.
-- **Enhanced Safety**: Promotes safe and efficient operation in dynamic environments by alerting the robot to obstacles in its path.
-- **Open Source**: Available as open-source hardware and software, encouraging collaboration and further development within the robotics community.

-### Usage:
-1. **Setup**: Connect the ultrasonic sensors and vibration motors to the Arduino board as per the provided pin definitions.
-2. **Upload**: Upload the provided Arduino sketch to the board using the Arduino IDE.
-3. **Run**: Power up the system and observe the obstacle detection and feedback mechanism in action.
+Feel free to further tailor this README according to your project's specific needs!